weien02/ip/docs/README.md

 # Qwerty User Guide

-Welcome to Qwerty, the cheeky little task and loan manager that’ll help you keep track of everything on your todo list — from deadlines to events, and even loans (because we all know that *one* person who *always* forgets what they owe).
+Welcome to Qwerty, your very own task and loan manager that’ll help you keep track of everything on your todo list — from deadlines to events, and even loans (because we all know that *one* person who *always* forgets what they owe).
 It's easy to use, looks simple, but packs a punch when it comes to keeping you organised.

+No worries!
+Here’s the updated section with your changes:

 ---